Distorted optimal transport: Introduction

 where $\mu$ and $\nu$ are two probability measures on suitable spaces, $X\lawis \mu$ means that $X$ has the distribution $\mu$ under a fixed probability measure $\p$ with respect to which the expectation $\E$ is evaluated, and $c$ is a real-valued cost function.
 The joint distribution of $(X,Y)$ is called a transport plan or a coupling in the literature.

-In this paper, we consider a novel setting of minimizing \emph{distorted expectations} of the transport cost.
-Distorted expectations, denoted by $\EE^h$, where $h$ is a \emph{distortion function} (see Section \ref{sec:motivation} for its definition), are non-linear functionals of the transport plan.
-With $\EE^h$ replacing $\E$ in the classic formulation, the \emph{distorted optimal transport} problem is
+In this paper, we consider a novel setting of minimizing \emph{non-linear expectations} (e.g., \cite{P19}) of the transport cost.
+With a non-linear expectation $\EE$ replacing $\E$ in the classic formulation, the corresponding optimal transport problem is

+We will mainly focus on a popular and tractable class of non-liner expectations, the \emph{distorted expectations}, denoted by $\EE^h$, where $h$ is a \emph{distortion function} (see Section \ref{sec:motivation} for its definition).
+The \emph{distorted optimal transport} problem is \eqref{eq:R1-1} with $\EE=\EE^h$.
 The non-linearity of $\EE^h$ leads to many mathematical challenges that are not treated in the classic theory.

-In addition to its mathematical novelty, we explain in Section \ref{sec:motivation} three different motivations for using distorted expectations in optimal transport, which arise from the fields of decision theory (e.g., \cite{Q82, Y87}), robust optimization (e.g., \cite{GS89, GS10}) and risk management (e.g., \cite{R13, EPRWB14}), respectively.
-In particular, distorted expectations are useful tools to model preferences under risk, regulatory risk measures, and transport cost under uncertainty.
+In addition to its mathematical novelty, we explain in Section \ref{sec:motivation} three different motivations for using non-linear and distorted expectations in optimal transport, which arise from the fields of decision theory (e.g., \cite{Q82, Y87}), robust optimization (e.g., \cite{GS89, GS10}) and risk management (e.g., \cite{R13, EPRWB14}), respectively.
+In particular, non-linear and distorted expectations are useful tools to model preferences under risk, regulatory risk measures, and transport cost under uncertainty.
 Thus, the study of distorted transport brings together ideas and techniques from these fields.